noeldelgado/values.js/README.md

 var shades = color.getShades();
 // returns an array of objects with the shades (Base color is excluded) /*
- * The base color excluded by default.
+ * The base color is excluded by default.
- * You can include the base color to the results passing true as an argument. ex: color.getShades( true ) */
+ * You can include the base color to the results passing true as an argument.
+ * ex: color.getShades( true )
+*/
 ```